yegodm/fatjs/README.md

    1. volatile - results of pricing and derivative calculations - must be kept in memory, is updated in soft real time, but rarely resides in the external storage as values typically decay within seconds;
-All three should be joined and presented in the trading UI as a single row.
 1. Distributed partitioned storage.
 Every node may decide on what kind of persistence better suits its responsibilities.
 For example, the core workflows run on simple binary key-value DB,